|Today is Thursday, October 17, 2019

 Mr. Nield earned his MBA from New York University and graduated from Pennsylvania State University with a degree in finance and international business.
 Mr. Nield is a CFA charter holder and holds the FRM designation.

-Susan E. Oh, CFA, Senior Portfolio Manager, Risk Parity and Currency Hedging, Pennsylvania Public School Employees' Retirement System
+Susan E. Oh, CFA, Director, Risk Parity and Currency Hedging, Pennsylvania Public School Employees' Retirement System